-Berwick Middle, Tweedmouth Middle, Glendale Middle, Corbridge Middle, Meadowdale Middle, Valley Gardens Middle, Hexham Middle, Wylam First, Newminster Middle, Chantry Middle, Wellfield Middle, Holy Trinity FS, St Mary’s FS, Ford First [SD placement] , Monkhouse primary [SD short placement], RGS, Bellingham Middle, Prudhoe High, Whitley Bay HS, Bellingham First, Ovingham Middle, Highfield Middle, Ridgeway PS, NorthEastFutures UTC, The Royal Grammar School, Newcastle University, Northumbria University, Durham University, The Sele, The Dales, Cleaswell Hill and The Grove Special schools.
+Berwick Middle, Tweedmouth Middle, Glendale Middle, Corbridge Middle, Meadowdale Middle, Valley Gardens Middle, Hexham Middle, Wylam First, Newminster Middle, Chantry Middle, Wellfield Middle, Holy Trinity FS, St Mary’s FS, Ford First [SD placement] , Monkhouse Primary, RGS, Bellingham Middle, Whitley Bay HS, Bellingham First, Ovingham Middle, Highfield Middle, Ridgeway PS, NorthEastFutures UTC, The Royal Grammar School, Newcastle University, Northumbria University, Durham University, The Sele, The Dales, Cleaswell Hill and The Grove Special schools.

 A sample of our programmes include:

-- Middle to Middle School Programme includes 9 middle schools in the North East developing cohesive assessment, pupil tracking and reporting to parents using GL testing; and also a cohort of Thrive practitioners specialising on mental health first aid and 9-13 adolescent children.
+- Middle to Middle School Programme included 9 middle schools in the North East developing cohesive assessment, pupil tracking and reporting to parents using GL testing; and also a cohort of Thrive practitioners specialising on mental health first aid and 9-13 adolescent children.

-- Utilising a wealth of experience across our partner schools we have devised a course for Teaching Assistants designed to train them in best practice.
+- Utilising a wealth of experience across our partner schools we devised a course for Teaching Assistants designed to develop and share best practice.
 The Outstanding Teaching Assistant Programme runs for four days.
 We can adapt this to deliver a bespoke programme on request.

 - Our reciprocal visit programme is aimed at pairing subject teachers and leaders at support school and PCMS to focus on aims and objectives and develop e.g. curriculum schemes of work, assessment, tracking and reporting to parents.
-Headteachers have developed this programme into robust and thorough performance management cycle with the help of up to 9 lead practitioners from PCMS.
+Headteachers have developed this programme into robust and thorough performance management cycle with the help of up to 9 SLE/Lead Practitioners from PCMS.

 School Direct is a school-led initial teacher training (ITT) scheme.
 It is run by a partnership between a lead school, other schools and an accredited teacher training provider.
 Training places are allocated to the lead school on behalf of the partnership, usually for 1 year.
 We are proud of the trainees’ 100% graduation and employment record and together ensuring that the criteria for School Direct are fully met. .